JM1/ovs-nuevomatchup-reproducer/README.md

   > may accelerate the CPU handling of misses to the hardware OVS cache.

   How could OVS-CCACHE be used on the CPU side when the data-plane is offloaded to the DPU's or NIC's eSwitch?

+  ***Answer:*** As far as we know NVIDIA Bluefield SmartNICs treat Megaflow HW misses using OVS SW that runs ontop of their ARM cores.
+OVS-CCACHE can accelerate the packet classification mechanism used by OVS SW on these cores.
+In contrast, OVS-CFLOWS does not use Megaflows and so it cannot be used as part of this processing pipeline.

 * Regarding how [ovs-nuevomatchup] has been tested Alon Rashelbach wrote: